75 ChatGPT Prompts to 10X Your

 8. Terms and Conditions

-The delivery order is often used in conjunction with other documents used in procurement such as the Purchase order and job order.
-Although all of it serves as a document that ensures transparency by having a well document procurement process, they are not entirely similar.
+The delivery order is often used in conjunction with other documents used in procurement, such as the purchase order and job order.
+Although all of it serves as a document that ensures transparency by having a well-documented procurement process, they are not entirely similar.

 Issued by